conglomerate/wan-optimizer-onug-spring-2014/README.md

 quality link, as long as it is operational, and use the best effort link only as failover (i.e. when the high quality fails).
 This ensures that all apps get the quality that they need (or as close to their need as we can get in the case of link failure).
-On the other hand, it wastes money: many apps don't need high quality (e.g. downloading Apple updates) and could be place on the best-effort link.
-Secondly, the best-effort link may often have good enough quality (e.g. sufficient bandwidth) so that apps with specific requirements can be placed on the best-effort link.
+On the other hand, this simple solution wastes money: many apps don't need high quality (e.g. downloading Apple updates) and could be place on the best-effort link.
+In addition, the best-effort link may often have good enough quality (e.g. sufficient bandwidth) so that apps with specific requirements can be placed on the best-effort link.

+Optimizing
+We estimate that up to 70% of data usage could

 To improve on this, we aim to solve the following problem: whenever possible, we want to give each application the connectivity with a quality that satisfies its